Sustainable Communities

 - What actions can be taken to improve conditions and make low-income areas more sustainable?

 We will explore the literature about high poverty areas, sustainable communities and government policies and actions in low-income areas.
-We will write up a portrait of each area, documenting their demographic, economic and social characteristics, along with any changes between 1998-2022.
+We will write up a portrait of each area, documenting their demographic, economic and social characteristics, along with any changes between 1998-2024.
 We will also compare the differences between the areas.
-We plan to organise two 'Think Tank' workshops to collect views on the impacts of policies on local conditions, and on the findings we uncover.
+We plan to organise a 'Think Tank' workshop in September 2025 to develop a definition of ‘sustainable communities’ with the people living and working in those communities.

 How will we share our findings?